-Want an all-rounder for general office and home use?
-Get the MacBook Air.
+- Want an all-rounder for general office and home use?
+Get the MacBook Air

-There’s some nuance to this – including which of the three MacBook Pro variants to choose between.
+There’s some nuance to this – including which of the MacBook Pro variants to choose between.
 The most important thing is to understand what your own needs are ahead of picking up a MacBook.
-Whether you end up with the Air or the Pro, we’re confident you’ll be over the moon with it, and join the legions of MacBook owners who speak so lovingly about their laptops.
+If you’re keen to invest in an Apple laptop, it’s now a decision that boils down to the MacBook Pro or the MacBook Air, as Apple ditched the 12-inch MacBook in 2019.

 MacBook Air vs MacBook Pro: Head to Head

 Below, we compare the key specs of the MacBook Air and the various MacBook Pro models to help you decide which is best.
 The good news?
 There’s no such thing as “a bad MacBook”.
 The most important thing is not choosing a model that’s overkill for your own needs – as the prices get very steep, very fast.

 Mobile users scroll right to see full table